apache/incubator-taverna-site/content/ns/index.md

 <p>
-Unfortunately some namespaces within this space may not be available as XSDs or OWL files.
+Unfortunately some namespaces within this space may not currently be available as XSDs or OWL files.
 </p>

 <h2>ns.taverna.org.uk and apache.org</h2>